-- (1) discuss the topic under review and be of approximately 250 words and - (2) your response post(s) in which you reflect on other comments by other students should be of about 100 words.
-These are not intended to be something 'copied and pasted' from another source, but your own personal reflections and views associated with the topic in question. - d) The two (2) Understanding the Planet Quizzes (Total 21 points) are from the first six (6) chapters of your book/ebook.
+A. discuss the topic under review and be of approximately 250 words and

+B. your response post(s) in which you reflect on other comments by other students should be of about 100 words.
+These are not intended to be something 'copied and pasted' from another source, but your own personal reflections and views associated with the topic in question.

+6) The two (2) Understanding the Planet Quizzes (Total 21 points) are from the first six (6) chapters of your book/ebook.
 They are about International Organizations (i.e. the United Nations), the difference between a state (country) and a nation (a group of people).
-This helps us talk about the regions in our book starting in Chapter 7! - e) The Final Exam.
-(Total 101 points + 13 extra credit points that you must earn = up to 114 points).
+This helps us talk about the regions in our book starting in Chapter 7!